 Make a commitment to intentionally support diversity and inclusion.

-There are many resources which provide information, reports, and insights into diversity, equity, inclusion, and belonging.
-This is not a comprehensive list.
-If you use one you'd like to recommend, please let us know.
+Business communicators and our workplaces will benefit from championing diversity, equity, inclusion, accessibility, and belonging.
+Our collection of resources is not a comprehensive list.
+If you have any resources you'd like to recommend, please let us know.

 International Association for Business Communicators